-This page will inform you on different types of head and neck pains, symptoms associated with the injury and how to treat your issue.
+Our chiropractors in San Diego put this page together to inform you on different types of head and neck pains, symptoms associated with the injury and how to treat your condition.

 Are you currently living with head and/or neck pain?
 Finding recovery and relief options for your discomfort is not only possible, but should also be pursued as soon as possible.
 Remember, you only get one body and one life – don't you want to feel your absolute best?